casparderksen/docker-thorntail-jee8-microprofile/README.md

 See [https://github.com/fabric8io-images/run-java-sh/blob/master/fish-pepper/run-java-sh/readme.md](https://github.com/fabric8io-images/run-java-sh/blob/master/fish-pepper/run-java-sh/readme.md)
 for configuration options.

-When building the container, an exec-style entrypoint should be specified, in order to launch a single process that can receive Unix signals.
+When building the container, an exec-style entrypoint must be specified, in order to launch a single process that can receive Unix signals.
 In this way, command line arguments for profiles can be specified when starting the container.
 To run the image with another entrypoint: